 Premier Gladys Berejiklian today announced Allianz and ANZ stadiums will be rebuilt and transformed into world-class facilities, keeping NRL Grand Finals in Sydney for at least the next 25 years.

 A rare and unique opportunity has opened for brands to become a major sponsor for the Office of Sport’s Olympic Sport Venues.

 Grassroots football clubs are being invited to apply for grants under the second round of Asian Cup Legacy Funding which opens today.

 A recent study from the University of Newcastle has shown that engaging in play with an appropriate level of risk helps children to become more resilient and increases their self-confidence.

-Thousands of school children across New South Wales are set to benefit from a new $100 rebate for sporting and fitness related costs, with $207 million set aside over four years from 2017-2018.
+Parents of school children across New South Wales are encouraged to take advantage of the $100 ‘Active Kids’ rebate for sporting and fitness related costs launching early next year.

 Don't miss your chance to see some of Australia's biggest sporting legends inducted into the NSW Hall of Champions, as well as local sporting heroes recognised for their outstanding achievements.

 There’s more to outdoor sport and recreation than just the physical benefits; experiences outside the classroom can improve learning and cultivate personal, social, and emotional development.
 Importantly, experiences outside the classroom in a diverse environment, are integral to developing these skills.

 The best female rugby league players in the world have arrived in Sydney ahead of the Women’s Rugby League World Cup 2017 which starts this Thursday at Southern Cross Group Stadium in Cronulla.

 A new first-of-its-kind strategy will be developed to shape the future of women’s sport in New South Wales.